vmware-archive/wavefront-opentracing-sdk-csharp/README.md

 An `IWavefrontSender` object implements the low-level interface for sending data to Wavefront.
 You can choose to send data to Wavefront using either the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).

-* See [Set Up an IWavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-csharp/blob/master/README.md#set-up-an-iwavefrontsender) for details on instantiating a proxy or direct ingestion client.
+* If you have already set up an `IWavefrontSender` for another C# SDK that will run in the same process, use that one.
+(For details about sharing a single instance of `IWavefrontSender` instance across SDKs, see [Share an IWavefrontSender Instance](https://github.com/wavefrontHQ/wavefront-sdk-csharp/blob/master/docs/sender.md#share-an-iwavefrontsender-instance).

-**Note:** If you are using multiple Wavefront C# SDKs, see [Sharing an IWavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-csharp/blob/master/docs/sender.md) for information about sharing a single `IWavefrontSender` instance across SDKs.
+* Otherwise, follow the steps in [Set Up an IWavefrontSender Instance](https://github.com/wavefrontHQ/wavefront-sdk-csharp/blob/master/docs/sender.md#set-up-an-iwavefrontsender-instance).

-### 3. Reporter
+### 3. Set Up a Reporter
 You must create a `WavefrontSpanReporter` to report trace data to Wavefront.
 You can optionally create a `CompositeReporter` to send data to Wavefront and to print to the console.

 #### Create a WavefrontSpanReporter